Minami189/LawBot/README.md

 clone this repo with "git clone https://github.com/Minami189/LawBot.git" on cmd on any directory you want

-inside the  folder you just pulled you will find a folder named "backend"
+inside the  folder you just cloned you will find a folder named "backend"

 move or copy that folder to xampp/htdocs